| Availability: | |

 Low-friction sealing enhances machine efficiency, reduces energy losses, and supports smooth operation in continuous-duty systems.

-A bearing protector prevents bearing failure by blocking water, dirt, steam, and process contaminants from entering the bearing chamber.
+A bearing shield prevents bearing failure by blocking water, dirt, steam, and process contaminants from entering the bearing chamber.
 At the same time, it helps retain grease or oil, preventing lubrication loss that can lead to overheating and premature wear.
-Non-contact bearing isolators use a labyrinth sealing design that eliminates shaft wear, reduces friction, and improves the lifespan of industrial pumps, motors, and gearbox bearings.
+Non-contact bearing shields use a labyrinth sealing design that eliminates shaft wear, reduces friction, and improves the lifespan of industrial pumps, motors, and gearbox bearings.

 These protectors are essential components that safeguard rotating equipment by keeping contaminants out and lubrication in.
 When selecting the right solution for your application, several operational and environmental factors must be evaluated carefully: